gitparth12/ProgExchange/README.md

 If the read command is MARKET SELL, then the trader sends a MARKET BUY request to the exchange by writing to the trader pipe first, then trying to send a SIGUSR1 signal.
 In order to ensure that the trader's signal is not missed by the exchange, the trader sends a SIGUSR1 every 2 seconds until it receives a SIGUSR1 response from the exchange.
+This ensures that even if the exchange missed a signal sent by the trader, one signal will be caught eventually.
 At this point, the trader reads the exchange pipe again and repeats the process.

 3. Describe your tests and how to run them.